Lavecque History, Family Crest & Coats of Arms

-Normandy.
+The name Lavecque belongs to the early history of France, in the much fought over region of Normandy.
 It is a product of the family's residency in Normandy.

-Early Origins of the lavecque family
+Early Origins of the Lavecque family

-Normandy (French: Normandie), the former Duchy of Normandy.
-One of the first records of the family was Ralph and John Leveske who were listed there 1180-98 (Magni Rotuli Scaccarii Normanniae).
-CITATION[CLOSE]
+The surname Lavecque was first found in Normandy (French: Normandie), the former Duchy of Normandy.
+One of the first records of the family was Ralph and John Leveske, who were listed there from 1180-98 according to the Magni Rotuli Scaccarii Normanniae.

-Early History of the lavecque family
+Early History of the Lavecque family

-lavecque Spelling Variations
+Lavecque Spelling Variations

-Early Notables of the lavecque family (pre 1700)
+Early Notables of the Lavecque family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early lavecque Notables in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) are included under the topic Early Lavecque Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the lavecque family to the New World and Oceana
+Migration of the Lavecque family

 In 1643, 109 years after the first landings by Cartier, there were only about 300 people in Quebec, in 1663 there were only 500, 2,000 migrants arrived during the next decade.
 Early marriage was desperately encouraged amongst the immigrants.
 Youths of 18 took fourteen-year-old girls for their wives.
 The fur trade was developed and attracted migrants, both noble and commoner from France.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 Migration from France to New France or Quebec as it was now more popularly called, continued from France until it fell in 1759.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 Meanwhile, in Quebec, the French race flourished, founding in Lower Canada, one of the two great solitudes which became Canada.
-Many distinguished contributions have been made by members of this family name lavecque.
+Many distinguished contributions have been made by members of this family name Lavecque.
 It has been prominent in the arts, religion, politics and culture in France and New France.
-Amongst the settlers in North America with this distinguished name lavecque were Marie Levesque settled in Virginia in 1700; Paul Levesque, aged 14; settled in New Orleans in 1820; Alexandre Levesque, aged 17; settled in New Orleans in 1820.
+Amongst the settlers in North America with this distinguished name Lavecque were Marie Levesque settled in Virginia in 1700; Paul Levesque, aged 14; settled in New Orleans in 1820; Alexandre Levesque, aged 17; settled in New Orleans in 1820.